-Underwriting represents insurance itself, being a process of examination, acceptance and classification or rejection of risks, in order to establish the optimum scenario and adequate insurance premium.
+Underwriting represents insurance itself being a process of evaluation, selection of risks in accordance with their insurability, acceptance or rejection of risks, classification of those selected and their quantification in order to establish the optimal insurance scenario and the adequate insurance premium.

-Therefore the technical file is always complete and adequately balanced for each type of product Corporate or Retail/SME and designed to meet client needs, keeping the profitability concept that guides the underwriter.
+Therefore the technical file is always complete and adequately balanced for each type of product Corporate or Retail / SME and designed to meet client needs, keeping the profitability concept that guides the underwriter.